 Credit: Sylke Rohrlach,cc-by-sa-2.0,via Wikimedia Commons

-Blue Dragons are considered carnivores and their favorite meal is jellyfish: including blue bottles and, most importantly, Man O’ Wars.
+Blue Dragons are considered carnivores and their favorite meal is jellyfish: including blue button (Porpita porpita), the violet snail (Janthina janthina), the by-the-wind-sailor (Velella velella), and, most importantly, Portuguese Man O’ Wars.
 Jellyfish are known to have a great defense mechanism against their predator through their deadly stings, though this little fella of an ocean creature has a solution.
-As soon as they approach their target (aka the jellyfish), they release an inhibitory mucus that neutralizes the effect of a stinging capsule, helping the Glaucus to feed on their tentacles.
+As soon as they approach their preferred prey (aka the jellyfish), they release an inhibitory mucus that neutralizes the effect of a stinging capsule, helping the Glaucus to feed on their tentacles.

 If the mucus doesn’t work for some reason, this cunning creature has another means to save itself.
 The hard disc on their skin is packed with spindles which are released on the encounter with stinging cells that are then absorbed in the body.
 Once absorbed some of these cells are digested, whereas most of them are migrated from the gut to the periphery where they are stored in the body for days to weeks.